top of page

 Thus Λ fixes the curvature radius a, and the matter density must be tuned to the same scale.

-In 1917, Λ appears as a free constant that must be chosen to match a chosen cosmic radius a (or equivalently chosen density ρ).
+Λ appeared as a free constant that must be chosen to match a chosen cosmic radius a (or equivalently chosen density ρ).
 The mathematics closes only after Λ is inserted by hand.

-Einstein had no access to a geometric mechanism that determines Λ’s magnitude, because the necessary bridges did not yet exist:
+Einstein had no access to a geometric mechanism that determined Λ’s magnitude, because the necessary bridges did not yet exist:

 • Planck-scale cutoffs and a physical meaning for Planck units,